REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 | processes              |        spawn |        32.851 |              17.93× |

 Linux takeaway: you get the full menu (`fork`, `forkserver`, `spawn`).
 For tiny jobs, **`fork` wins**, `forkserver` is okay, and `spawn` is the "boot a fresh interpreter" tax.
 It’s the safest and most portable method… and also the one that makes tiny tasks feel like trying to start Kubernetes for every HTTP request.
 On Linux/macOS, `fork` benefits from copy‑on‑write;
-> Crucial Note on fork: Forking after threads is unsafe: the child inherits the **locked state** but **not the threads** that would unlock it.
+> Crucial Note on fork: Forking after threads is unsafe and could lead to deadlocks: the child inherits the **locked state** but **not the threads** that would unlock it.
 (See CPython issue: https://github.com/python/cpython/issues/84559)

 #### Memory profile (avg during the 1s hold)